gearboxworks/docker-redis/README.md

 ### SSH
 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.

+Either use `gb-launch` above or discover the port and SSH directly.

 ```
 SSH_PORT="$(docker port redis-latest 22/tcp | sed 's/0.0.0.0://')"